 Pauline Moench has worked for H-E-B, The Pearl, and the Holdsworth Center and has more than 20 years of experience as an executive assistant supporting top level executives in a corporate environment while taking on special projects.
 Throughout her career, Ms. Moench has worked as a coordinator, event planner, and critical liaison.
 She is excited about helping to grow the CAST Schools Network by spearheading a number of community outreach and community engagement events intended to help grow knowledge of our schools.
 “I think education is such a powerful tool in creating equity,” she said.

-Jeanne Russell began her nontraditional career in education as a teacher, reported on education as a journalist, and shifted into public policy work to improve not just the classroom but the system.
+Jeanne Russell began her nontraditional career in education as a teacher, reported on education as a journalist, and shifted into public policy work to improve not just the classroom, but the system.
 Her commitment to equity was shaped through early work in Oakland, East Harlem and Central America, where she also learned the value of giving students’ ownership of their own learning.
-She has helped create some of San Antonio’s most innovative education initiatives, including Café College, PreK4SA, Upgrade and SA Works.
-She joined Kate Rogers as part of the founding team that conceptualized CAST and was recently named executive director of the growing network.
+She has helped create many of San Antonio’s signature education initiatives, including Café College, PreK4SA, Upgrade and SA Works.
+She joined Kate Rogers as part of the founding team that conceptualized CAST and was later named executive director of the growing network.
 Her personal passion is for student voice, and she led the San Antonio Youth Commission in the year that it presented the first youth-informed public policy agenda to City Council, also introducing the citywide civics fair Speak Up Speak Out! to San Antonio.
+“We learn the most when we stop to listen to students, and put their needs at the forefront,” she said.
 She has a bachelor’s degree in anthropology from the University of California-Berkeley, a master’s degree in education from the University of California-Davis and a joint master’s degree in journalism and Caribbean and Latin American Studies from New York University.
 Both of her children attend CAST Schools.